Jorritvans/productivity-app-frontend/README.md

 The app uses a neutral color palette to provide a clean and minimalistic interface.
 Key colors are used to highlight important actions, such as task creation and user follow/unfollow options.
 Fonts were chosen for readability, with an emphasis on clear hierarchy in headings and content.

-### Wireframes & Prototypes

-Wireframes were designed to ensure a smooth user flow and logical information hierarchy.
-Each section is organized for easy navigation and quick access to the primary features, such as task creation, comments, and user interactions.

 ### Accessibility

 Accessibility was a priority, with the app conforming to: